 Tea on the Lawn and Boxed Lunches are available from May 11 to September 4 on Wednesdays, Thursdays, Fridays, and Sundays, from 11 am until 4 pm, rain or shine.
 Indoor tea service is also available to groups by reservation during the rest of the year.
 Reservations are recommended to avoid disappointment.

 The high tea service overlooking this National Historic Site's beautiful flower gardens is one of the museum's most popular features.
 Choose a scone and tea served with Devonshire cream and jam or order our 3-tier service with finger sandwiches, scones, and desserts ($13.00 + tax per person).

 Because we use the freshest ingredients possible, it's best to contact the museum at 613-247-4830 for the daily menu.
-Reservations are recommended to avoid disappointment.

-If you're interested in refreshments but would prefer a more casual meal during the tea-on the-lawn service, the museum will prepare a small boxed lunch for you and your family to enjoy on the park grounds of the museum.
+If you're interested in refreshments but would prefer a more casual meal than the tea-on the-lawn service, the museum can prepare a small boxed lunch for you and your family to enjoy on the park grounds of the museum.
 For $6.50 per meal, you'll receive one of the sandwiches being prepared as part of the tea service that day, a dessert, a drink, and a piece of fruit.